Oscar-Kristensson/ollama-client/README.md

 ```

 #### Installing dependencies
-To run ollama-client, you need to install dependencies.
+To run ollama-client, you need to install some dependencies.
 Install electron by running the following command:
 ``` bash
 npm i electron -D
 ```